amacd31/phildb/README.rst

 ============

 Timeseries database project: For storing potentially changing timeseries data.
-For example hydrological data; like streamflow data where the timeseries may be revised as quality control processes improve the recorded dataset.
+For example hydrological data, like streamflow data, where the timeseries may be revised as quality control processes improve the recorded dataset over time.

 PhilDB should be capable of storing data at any frequency supported by Pandas.
-At this time only daily data has been extensively tested with some limited sub- daily usage.
+At this time only daily data has been extensively tested with some limited sub-daily usage.

 Dependencies
 ------------